wtbates99/tabletalk/docs/dev/providers.rst

 Origin supports two types of providers:

-1. Data Providers - For connecting to databases and data sources
+1. **Data Providers** - For connecting to databases and data sources
-2. LLM Providers - For connecting to large language models
+2. **LLM Providers** - For connecting to large language models

 Providers are defined in the ``tabletext.yml`` configuration file, which is created during project initialization.

 Data Providers
 --------------

-We support the following data providers:
+The following data providers are supported:

 BigQuery
 ~~~~~~~~

-There are two ways to use the BigQuery provider:
+There are two authentication methods for the BigQuery provider:

 1. Using a service account file
 2. Using default credentials from Google Cloud SDK